ngothanhnam0910/QA_HUST/README.md

     --save_path /path/to/directory/to/save/neg/pairs\
     --top_k top_k_negative_pair
 ```
-Here we pick top k is 20 .
+Pick top k is 20 .
 - Use the data generated from step 1 to train round 2 of sentence bert model for each model from round 1:
 To train round 2, please use the following command:
 ```